trolie/spec/README.md

   <img alt="Official LF Energy Project logo" src="https://artwork.lfenergy.org/other/lf-energy-project/horizontal/color/lf-energy-project-horizontal-color.png" width="200">
 </picture>

-## Specification Editors
+## To Specification Editors

-The `docs/` folder contains a Jekyll site for the GH Pages along with the yaml that is used with `redocly bundle` to created the OpenAPI specification.
+The `docs/` folder contains a Jekyll site for the GH Pages along with the yaml that is used with `redocly bundle` to create the OpenAPI specification.

-To simply the local setup of the toolchain, a devcontainer is provided.
-This will also install VS Code extensions to help with local editing as well.
+To simplify the local setup of the toolchain, a devcontainer is provided.
+This will also install VS Code extensions to help with local editing.

-If your company uses MITM, self-signed certificates through your Internet proxy and/or proxies upstream RubyGem or npm repos, please follow the instructions in the next section.
+If your company uses MITM, self-signed certificates through your Internet proxy and/or proxies upstream RubyGem or npm repos, please follow the instructions in the next section to get the local devcontainer editing experience working.

 ### Self-Signed Certs and Repo Proxies